ESCOMP/CTSM/doc/source/tech_note/Glacier/CLM50_Tech_Note_Glacier.rst

   for each unit of melt.

 For a given point in space or time, this reduction can result in negative ice runoff.
-However, when integrated over time and space, for an ice sheet that is near equilibrium, this just serves to decrease the too-high positive ice runoff from snow capping.
-(This near-equilibrium assumption is a key point in the treatment of snow capping with *glc\_dyn\_runoff\_routing* false.
-For glaciers and ice sheets that violate this assumption, either because they are far out of equilibrium with the climate or because the model is being run for hundreds of years, there are two ways to avoid the unrealistic ice runoff from snow
+However, when integrated over space and time, for an ice sheet that is near equilibrium, this just serves to decrease the too-high positive ice runoff from snow capping.
+(The treatment of snow capping with *glc\_dyn\_runoff\_routing* false is based on this near-equilibrium assumption - i.e., that ice accumulation is roughly balanced by :math:`calving + melt`, integrated across space and time.
-capping: by running with an evolving, two-way-coupled ice sheet or by changing a glacier region's ice runoff behavior as described in section :numref:`Glacier regions`.)
+For glaciers and ice sheets that violate this assumption, either because they are far out of equilibrium with the climate or because the model is being run for hundreds of years, there are two ways to avoid the unrealistic ice runoff from snow capping: by running with an evolving, two-way-coupled ice sheet or by changing a glacier region's ice runoff behavior as described in section :numref:`Glacier regions`.)

 In regions where SMB is computed for glaciers, SMB is also computed for the natural vegetated land unit.
 Because there is no ice to melt in this